Information for NHS Volunteer Responders

 - and to prevent the risk of individuals who are not our volunteers creating replica uniforms that could potentially be used for negative purposes

 It is therefore vital that our NHS Volunteer Responders do not create their own uniforms and instead use their profile as identification within the GoodSAM Responder App.

 We’ve created a poster and a flyer which are available for you to download and print.
 They are provided in a colour version and in black & white so you can choose which is best for your printer.

 If you are out shopping for food or essentials and there is a noticeboard in the supermarket, communal lobby, pharmacy or other space, please see if you can put it up.
 As always, please do adhere to current government guidelines on social distancing and essential travel.

 If you don’t have a printer you can help by sharing the telephone number with your friends, family and colleagues or by sharing our social media posts.
 Our aim is to spread the word and make sure everyone who needs us can get in touch with us on 0808 196 3646 .

-You might want to feel better prepared to deal with vulnerable people who need particular support due to dementia, mental health or other issues.
-We would recommend that you take a look at the resource below.
+You might want to feel better prepared to deal with people who need particular support due to dementia, mental health or other issues.
+We would recommend that you take a look at the resources below.